-Special Condition #6 memorializes the applicant's proposal to perform the maintenance dredging (up to 500,000 cubic yards) during the 2005 dredge cycle only.
+Special Condition #6 memorializes the applicant's proposal to perform the maintenance dredging (up to 500,000 cubic yards) during the 20006/2007 dredge cycle only.
 Future dredge and beach deposition will require review and approval by the Commission through a separate coastal development permit.
-Only as conditioned, can the Commission assure future beach replenishment efforts will meet the requirements of Chapter 3 of the Coastal Act.
+As conditioned, the Commission can assure future beach replenishment efforts will meet the requirements of Chapter 3 of the Coastal Act.